DipityBV/frontender.docs/documentation/adapters.md

 # Adapters
 An adapter is a connection to an API.
 An adapter is an extension package of:
-* PHP Models, which extend/implement Frontender Platform core adapter models,
+* PHP Models - which extend/implement Frontender Platform core adapter models;
 * Control blueprints, which are used inside container blueprints and are used to set the model states.

 #### Unsplash adapter